 World market prices for skim milk powder remain low because of strong milk production in most exporting countries, a lower demand in the Chinese market, and the Russian embargo on European dairy products.
 SMP prices are expected to remain low in the next quarter.
-The CDC has concluded sales for approximately half of Canada's subsidized SMP export entitlement under the WTO agreement.
+So far, the CDC has concluded sales for approximately 80% of Canada's subsidized SMP export entitlement under the WTO agreement.

-Strong milk production to meet domestic demand for butterfat has led to a significant increase in CDC's purchases of skim milk powder under the Surplus Removal Program.
-The CDC intends to announce new measures in the second quarter that will address this issue.
+Strong improvements in milk production to meet domestic demand for butterfat have led to a significant increase in CDC's purchases of skim milk powder under the Surplus Removal Program.
+In December 2015, the CDC announced a 30% reduction in the support price of skim milk powder which reduced its price on the domestic market.
+This should encourage the industry to find new uses for this product.
+The CDC will announce other measures in the third quarter that will address this issue.